 - Mobile – Adobe DPS

-While I list programs where I’ve plenty of experience, that’s not always necessary – it is just as important to understand what the typical reader would seek to accomplish.
-In fact, in one case (I won’t say which) I received a commission to write a book without ever having seen the program which was its subject – and began writing the book too.
-My wider experience allowed me to discover, and convey, what the reader would need to learn.
+While I list programs where I’ve plenty of experience, that’s not always necessary.
+It is just as important to understand what the typical reader would seek to accomplish.
+In fact, in one case I received a commission to write a book without ever having seen the program which was its subject – and began writing the book too.
+My wider experience allowed me to discover, and convey, what the reader would need to learn to use it effectively.